awarnes/challenge/react.md

 }
 ```

 When we want to send data back to the parent component we can use bound functions that when called on the child will update the data stored as state in the parent.
 We're already practically doing that above with the `<button />` components.
-To be more explicit about it we might use have a special component that handles specific styles and such:
+To be more explicit about it, say we have a special component that handles specific styles and such:

 ```javascript
 const Counter = () => {